Wentworth Mansion

-The mansion is Second Empire in style.

 The Rodgers Mansion was purchased in 1920 for US$100,000 by the Scottish Rite Cathedral Association of Charleston, a Masonic organization.
 In 1922 it constructed an auditorium which could accommodate the organization's 600 members on the property, connected by a corridor to the mansion; the auditorium was removed some time later.

 It is a contributing property in the Charleston Historic District.

 It was listed as a member of Historic Hotels of America by the National Trust for Historic Preservation since 2003.